EnnengYang/ennengyang.github.io/_pages/about.md

 # 👏 News

 <ul class="projects-box" id="projects-box">
+<li>2026.05: Several of our papers have been accepted by ICML 2026.</li>
+<li>2026.05: Our survey paper on data augmentation has been accepted by TKDE 2026.</li>
-<li> 2026.04: Our paper about POI recommendation is accepted to SIGIR 2026.</li>
+<li>2026.04: Our paper on POI recommendation has been accepted by SIGIR 2026.</li>
-<li> 2026.02: Our paper about sequential recommendation is accepted to TPAMI 2026.</li>
+<li>2026.02: Our paper on sequential recommendation has been accepted by TPAMI 2026.</li>
-<li> 2026.01: Our two papers about model merging are accepted to ICLR 2026.</li>
+<li>2026.01: Two of our papers on model merging have been accepted by ICLR 2026.</li>
-<li> 2025.12: Our paper about model merging survey is accepted to ACM Computing Surveys (CSUR) 2026.</li>
+<li>2025.12: Our survey on model merging has been accepted by ACM Computing Surveys (CSUR) 2026.</li>
-<li> 2025.11: Our paper about model merging benchmark is accepted to JMLR 2025.</li>
+<li>2025.11: Our paper on model merging benchmark has been accepted by JMLR 2025.</li>
-<li> 2025.11: Our paper about long-sequence recommendation is accepted to AAAI 2026.</li>
+<li>2025.11: Our paper on long-sequence recommendation has been accepted by AAAI 2026.</li>
-<li> 2025.10: Our paper about model merging is accepted to TPAMI 2025.</li>
+<li>2025.10: Our paper on model merging has been accepted by TPAMI 2025.</li>
-<li> 2025.09: Our two papers about continual model merging are accepted to NeurIPS 2025.</li>
+<li>2025.09: Two of our papers on continual model merging have been accepted by NeurIPS 2025.</li>
-<li> 2025.05: Our paper about knowledge editing is accepted to ACL (main) 2025.</li>
+<li>2025.05: Our paper on knowledge editing has been accepted by ACL (Main) 2025.</li>
-<li> 2025.05: Our paper about model merging is accepted to ICML 2025.</li>
+<li>2025.05: Our paper on model merging has been accepted by ICML 2025.</li>
-<li> 2025.04: Our paper about explainable recommendations is accepted to TOIS 2025.</li>
+<li>2025.04: Our paper on explainable recommendation has been accepted by TOIS 2025.</li>
-<li> 2025.04: Our two papers about sequential recommendations are accepted to SIGIR 2025.</li>
+<li>2025.04: Two of our papers on sequential recommendation have been accepted by SIGIR 2025.</li>
-<li> 2025.02: Our paper about out-of-distribution recommendation is accepted to TOIS 2025.</li>
+<li>2025.02: Our paper on out-of-distribution recommendation has been accepted by TOIS 2025.</li>
-<li> 2025.01: Our paper about flatness-aware continual learning is accepted to TPAMI 2025.</li>
+<li>2025.01: Our paper on flatness-aware continual learning has been accepted by TPAMI 2025.</li>
-<li> 2025.01: Our two papers about out-of-distribution recommendations are accepted to WWW 2025.</li>
+<li>2025.01: Two of our papers on out-of-distribution recommendation have been accepted by WWW 2025.</li>
-<li> 2024.12: Our two papers about LLMs fine-tuning and sequential recommendation are accepted to AAAI 2025.</li>
+<li>2024.12: Two of our papers on LLM fine-tuning and sequential recommendation have been accepted by AAAI 2025.</li>
-<li> 2024.11: Our paper about recommendation unlearning is accepted to TOIS 2024.</li>
+<li>2024.11: Our paper on recommendation unlearning has been accepted by TOIS 2024.</li>
-<li> 2024.11: Our one survey paper about forgetting in deep learning is accepted to TPAMI 2024.</li>
+<li>2024.11: Our survey on forgetting in deep learning has been accepted by TPAMI 2024.</li>
-<li> 2024.09: Our paper about continual learning is accepted to TPAMI 2024.</li>
+<li>2024.09: Our paper on continual learning has been accepted by TPAMI 2024.</li>
-<li> 2024.05: Our paper about model merging is accepted to ICML 2024.</li>
+<li>2024.05: Our paper on model merging has been accepted by ICML 2024.</li>
-<li> 2024.01: Our paper about model merging is accepted to ICLR 2024.</li>
+<li>2024.01: Our paper on model merging has been accepted by ICLR 2024.</li>
-<li> 2023.10: Our paper about sequential recommendation is accepted to TKDE 2023.</li>
+<li>2023.10: Our paper on sequential recommendation has been accepted by TKDE 2023.</li>
-<li> 2023.09: Our paper about dataset condensation is accepted to NeurIPS 2023.</li>
+<li>2023.09: Our paper on dataset condensation has been accepted by NeurIPS 2023.</li>
-<li> 2023.07: Our paper about flatness-aware continual learning is accepted to ICCV 2023.</li>
+<li>2023.07: Our paper on flatness-aware continual learning has been accepted by ICCV 2023.</li>
 <p class="projects-show" id="projects-show"><span class="projects-show-text" id="projects-show-text">More</span></p>
 </ul>